techwithanirudh/coolify-docs/configuration.md

 ---
 # Configuration

+## Instance Domain

+You can set your Coolify instance a custom domain in the `/settings` page.

 ## Custom Proxy
 If you are using a custom proxy (like Nginx / Caddy), you need to set the following manually for your Coolify instance.